-Clean coal and natural gas have been controversially considered as important interim solutions, and there appears to be a growing consensus around their role.
+Clean coal and natural gas have been controversially considered as important interim solutions, there appears to be a growing consensus around their role.
 Although clean coal and natural gas can eventually be completely replaced by clean energy sources in the future, the pace of this substitution is unlikely to be rapid.
 According to data from the International Energy Agency (IEA), coal remains the largest source of electricity globally, accounting for 36% of global electricity generation and 40% of emissions from all energy sectors (IEA 2024).
 Supporters think high-efficiency, low-emissions (HELE) coal plants or gas plants with carbon capture and storage (CCS) can serve as transitional solutions while renewable energy capacity scales up.
-In regions heavily reliant on coal or gas, supporting cleaner technologies ensures stable energy supply while reducing emissions compared to traditional technologies.
+In regions heavily reliant on coal or gas, supporting cleaner technologies.
 For some economies, an immediate switch to renewables may be economically or technically unfeasible.
 Supporting cleaner fossil fuel technologies could provide a pragmatic pathway to gradual decarbonization.

-Critics argue, however, that investments in cleaner coal or natural gas could lock economies into fossil fuel dependence, delaying the shift to renewables and contradicting long-term net-zero goals.
+Critics argue that investments in cleaner coal or natural gas could lock economies into fossil fuel dependence, delaying the shift to renewables and contradicting long-term net-zero goals.
 They contend that transition finance should prioritize low- and zero-carbon (LZC) technologies, which provide a more sustainable path to decarbonization (Greg 2021).
 Additionally, the inclusion of coal- and natural-gas-based technologies in transition finance frameworks may lead to greenwashing concerns and undermine credibility.